[Image above] Credit: Nigel Howe; Flickr CC BY-NC 2.0

-And a U.S. Presidential memorandum signed into policy in 2017, Space Policy Directive 1, established that “the United States will lead the return of humans to the Moon for long-term exploration and utilization, followed by human missions to Mars and other destinations…”
+And a U.S. presidential memorandum signed into policy in 2017, Space Policy Directive 1, established that “the United States will lead the return of humans to the Moon for long-term exploration and utilization, followed by human missions to Mars and other destinations…”

-A whole slate of startup companies now seem eager make that directive a reality by raising millions of dollars in funding to support their space missions.
+A whole slate of startup companies now seem eager to make that directive a reality by raising millions of dollars in funding to support their space missions.

 For example, a company called Moon Express raised more than $65 million from big-time investors to support its mission “to redefine possible by returning to the Moon and unlocking its mysteries and resources for the benefit of humanity.”

 Those resources include water, helium, and rare earth elements—water to not only support life but also to generate rocket fuel from its constituent oxygen and hydrogen molecules; helium that could be used for nuclear fusion; and rare earths of all kinds for energy and tech applications.

 Jeff Bezo’s company Blue Origin reportedly secured $13 million in funding to build lunar landers that can deliver 6.5 metric tons of payload to the moon’s surface “to save earth.”
 And Japanese company ispace now has more than $90 million to “begin the development of [a] lunar lander to establish a flexible and regular lunar transportation system, and lead the exploration and development of lunar surface through micro-robotic systems,” according to the company’s founder Takeshi Hakamada.

 Plus, “Two startups called Planetary Resources and Deep Space Industries raised $50.3 and $3.5m for space mining before they were acquired by large companies (although they were focused more on asteroid mining than moon mining),” according to an article on The Hustle.